TheRainforest/related-products/README.md

 ## Usage

-> This component uses mysql for a DBMS.
-Please ensure that mysql is running and import the schema.sql file, then execute `npm run seed` to seed your database.
+> This component uses PostgreSQL.
+Please ensure that PostgreSQL is running is running, run the commands below, then execute `npm run seed` to seed your database.

 - `npm run build` Runs webpack in production mode
 - `npm start` Starts server listening on port 3003